htmfilho/htmfilho.github.io/_drafts/2020-04-21-dealing-with-money.md

 <!-- more -->

 On the spur of the moment, we could tell that's just a matter of scale, but this is not the case.
 Comparing to the metric system, we can have a table that measures 100cm x 150cm or 1m x 1,5m.
 In athletics 1500m is a middle-distance, not 1.5km.
-I'm 1.80m tall, but the measuring tape tells me 150cm.
+I'm 1.80m tall, but the measuring tape tells me 180cm.
 In currency, cents range from 0 to 99¢.
 Nobody has 230¢ cents in their pockets.
 They have 2 dollars and 30 cents instead.
 Any value greater than 99¢ is in dollars, some times followed by fractions in cents.
 These rules are applicable for the majority of currencies around the world.

-The the world of money, arithmetic doesn't make
+In the world of money, arithmetic is not fully useful.
+Consider this simple scenario: you have 100$ and you want to fairly split it with 3 people.
+So, you divide 100 by 3 and get 33.3333333... but concretely, money can only represent 33.33.
+If you multiply 33.33 by 3 you get 99.99, which means you still have 1¢ to give, forcing you choose someone to privilege.

 It turns out sum, subtraction, and multiplication can be handled by float32 base 1, but the division is a whole new world.
 Not even integers can handle this alone.
 Money can only be split, not divided I think it would be a good idea to include a requirement in the challenge to split some amount to see how the candidate would handle the case: by dividing or splitting.